1dancook/fut-test-tsypt/lib.typ

     detractors = () // empty array
   }

+  // process all detractors so that they are strings detractors = detractors.map(str)

   if detractor_limit == none and detractors.len() > 0 {
     // default behavior will be to set the detractor length to the supplied detractors
     // explicitly set this with detractor_limit otherwise